SS Doric (1922): Construction and service to Canada

-She made her maiden voyage between Liverpool and Montreal via Quebec on the following 8 June.
+Doric made her maiden voyage between Liverpool and Montreal via Quebec on the following 8 June.
 She then remained on this service for several years, but stopped during winter in Halifax, the St. Lawrence River being frozen and impassable.
-On this route, she was accompanied by the Regina, similar in appearance but operated by another company, the Dominion Line; the two ships were supposed to provide a joint service between the two companies.
+On this route, she was accompanied by Regina, similar in appearance but operated by another company, the Dominion Line; the two ships were supposed to provide a joint service between the two companies.
 The Regina however took the colors of the White Star Line in 1925, when it absorbed the remains of the Dominion Line.

-This period of the Doric's career was relatively unstressed.
 In 1926, her accommodation, originally intended only for the cabin class and the third class, was revised to integrate a tourist class.
 On 14 September 1927, the bow of the liner was damaged in Montreal by the British ship Barrie, but rapid repairs enabled her to reach Liverpool without incident.
 Another incident occurred on 8 December 1930, when the ship, then undergoing maintenance in the port of Liverpool, was the victim of a fire which affected several of her cabins before being brought under control.